Whatsapp Icon

 What should I eat after a colonoscopy?

 After a colonoscopy, it's best to eat light, easily digestible foods.
-Start with liquids (like broths or herbal teas) and then gradually introduce soft foods (such as yogurt, applesauce, or mashed potatoes) before returning to your regular diet.
-Avoid heavy, spicy, or high-fiber foods immediately after the procedure.
+Start with liquids (like broths or herbal teas) and then gradually introduce soft foods (such as yoghurt, applesauce, or mashed potatoes) before returning to your regular diet.
+Avoid heavy, spicy, or high-fibre foods immediately after the procedure.

 Can colorectal cancer be prevented?